 While most colleges provide partial refunds for withdrawals, they are limited and usually effective only when you withdraw early in the term.
 This plan dramatically enhances the University refund schedule and provides more generous refunds throughout the entire term.

 The tuition refund plan will alleviate if not eliminate your financial loss.
 The plan will return your tuition and allow you to re-enter college when a term must be repeated.
 It will provide funds that can reduce your loan obligations under government or private loan programs.

 The plan is administered by A.W.G.
 Dewar, Inc., Quincy, Mass., now in its ninth decade of service to the educational community.
 Today, over 1,300 leading independent schools and colleges throughout North America offer the plan.
 The plan described below has been specifically designed for the needs of college students and parents.
 It offers a unique benefit of up to an 80% refund of term tuition, program fee, room and board when you are forced to withdraw for medical reasons at any time during the term.

 What the Plan Covers

-Room, meals, or other charges that are not paid to the College cannot be insured.
+Room, meals, or other charges that are not paid to the University cannot be insured.

 - war or any act of war, declared or undeclared